Civil Engineering

 Construction Engineering Technology (COET)

-Prerequisites: MATH 154 and PHYS 160.
+Prerequisites: [MATH 149 or MATH 154 or higher math or placement in higher math] and [PHYS 160, PHYS 261, or PHYS 291].
 This course covers forces, resultants, and couples.
 Equilibrium of force systems.
 Trusses, frames, centroid, moment of inertia, and friction.
 (Formerly 2990:125)

 This course introduces students to important professional topics and computing skills for construction managers including software for estimating, scheduling, presentations, general business administration and graphics.
 (Formerly 2990:129)